 There are two reliefs against corporation tax, Group relief is only available to resident holding companies.
 Rollover relief, amounts of profit held after asset sales and awaiting investment into new assets.

 The French tax system is based on worldwide income.
 However, there is a twist to this known as Household Composition, that is how many people reside in the house.
 The French Current year taxes are calculated on prior-year earnings, they operate a Pay as you earn system based on the previous year's earnings.
-An annual tax return must be produced by no later than the 4th Thursday of the month and any underpayments my=ust be paid over with the return,
+An annual tax return must be produced by no later than the 4th Thursday of the month and any underpayments must be paid over with the return,

 Your tax liability will then be calculated on a progressive basis, having regard to the composition of your household, the level of your income, and the allowances to which you may be entitled.

-In order to minimise the impact of higher rates of taxation on those with dependants, the size and circumstances of the household is taken into account in determining the total amount of income tax that should be payable.
+In order to minimize the impact of higher rates of taxation on those with dependants, the size and circumstances of the household is taken into account in determining the total amount of income tax that should be payable.

 This is called the quotient familial.